Sunny This Morning, Then Increasing Clouds

 Tracking Rain Chances Late This Afternoon

-TODAY: Sunny this morning, then increasing cloudiness with a chance for light rain by afternoon.
+TODAY: Mostly cloudy skies with a chance for light rain by late afternoon.
 High: 47°.
 Wind: NE 10-15+ mph.

 TONIGHT: Mostly cloudy with light rain overnight.
 Patchy fog possible.
 Low: 41° and rising.
 Wind: Bec.
 S 10-20+ mph.